-Alaska Army wife charged with killing baby daughters
+Woman charged with killing her babies in 2015, 2017

-ANCHORAGE, Alaska (AP) — An Alaska woman has been indicted on murder counts in the deaths of her two baby daughters two years apart.
+ANCHORAGE, Alaska (AP) — A woman has been indicted on murder charges in the deaths of her two baby daughters two years apart.

 Most Read Nation & World Stories